herbps10/stanmerge/README.md

 ```

 ### Configuration File
-A JSON configuration file can be used to specify input files along with variable name transformation rules.
+A JSON configuration file can be used to specify output files, input files, and variable name transformation rules.

 ```bash
 stanmerge --config config.json
 ```

 #### Format
-The configuration file maps Stan model filenames to an associative array of variable rename rules:
+The configuration file can either be a single object or an array of objects.
+Each object specifies one merged output, mapping Stan model filenames to their variable rename rules.
+An optional `"output"` key specifies the output file path; if omitted, the result is printed to `stdout`.

+**Single output:**

 ```json
 {
   "model_file1.stan": {